ACMM29

 Cross-Cutting Sciences Symposia

-CC02 - Real-World Challenges (& Solutions!) in Microscopy and Microanalysis
+CC01 - Real-World & Industry Challenges (& Solutions!) in Microscopy and Microanalysis

 Delivering reliable microanalytical results outside controlled laboratory environments remains a central challenge across disciplines.
 This symposium focuses on practical obstacles encountered in routine and high stakes microanalysis, including sample heterogeneity, measurement uncertainty, workflow robustness, data integration, and reproducibility.
 Contributions will explore pragmatic solutions spanning methodological adaptation, instrument and workflow design, quality assurance, and data interpretation strategies.
 Emphasis is placed on lessons learned from real world implementation and on approaches that improve confidence, efficiency, and decision making when microanalysis is applied to complex, imperfect, or time constrained problems.